Pinterest Hidden Image

 How to Make a Balloon Car

-STEP 1: Cut off two lollipop sticks and hot glue the sticks to two bottle tops.
-Alternatively, you can make holes in the plastic bottle caps and insert wooden skewers to make axles.
+STEP 1: Cut off two lollipop sticks and hot-glue them to two bottle tops.
+Alternatively, you can drill holes in the plastic bottle caps and insert wooden skewers to serve as axles.

 Pin